History

 Consecrating New Port Richey Lodge

 A vast concourse of Masons gathered in New Port Richey, Wednesday evening, March 1, to attend a convocation of the Grand Lodge of Florida call for the purpose of publicly consecrating, dedicating, and institution Pearl of the West Lodge No. 146 and installing the officers.
-New Port Richey Press, March 9, 1922 |

-The charter Worshipful Master Charles A. Tansill was from Clinton Lodge no. 82, the charter Senior Warden John Gay Snell was from King Hiram Lodge no. 68, and charter Junior Warden Mead Wood was from the Floral Lodge no. 260.
+The charter Worshipful Master Charles A. Tansill was from Clinton Lodge No. 82, the charter Senior Warden John Gay Snell was from King Hiram Lodge No. 68, and charter Junior Warden Mead Wood was from the Floral Lodge No. 260.

 As the small town of New Port Richey grew into a young city the Snell Building was eventually torn down as many of the old style wood frame buildings were being replaced by the better red brick.
-As a result sometime around 1925 Pearl of the West Lodge no. 146 moved to another building situated in downtown.
+As a result sometime around 1925 Pearl of the West Lodge No. 146 moved to another building situated in downtown.
 Their new meeting location was in the Morey-Bowman Building situated at the corner of Grand Boulevard and Missouri Avenue and named for the developers of the project.
-Like the Snell Building the Morey-Bowman Building, pictured below, was a two-story design, however the upper floor of the was designed for use as a Masonic Temple and at the time was one of the most modern halls in the state.
-Not only was this new hall used by Pearl of the West Lodge no. 146 but it was also rented to Order of the Eastern Star, Knights of Pythias, and the Pythian Sister Lodge as long as meetings didn’t conflict with the Masonic meetings.
+Like the Snell Building the Morey-Bowman Building, pictured below, was a two-story design.
+However, the upper floor of the was designed for use as a Masonic Temple and at the time was one of the most modern halls in the state.
+Not only was this new hall used by Pearl of the West Lodge No. 146 but it was also rented to Order of the Eastern Star, Knights of Pythias, and the Pythian Sister Lodge as long as meetings didn’t conflict with the Masonic meetings.